awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 #### Use a tag to deny access to specific Amazon Lookout for Vision operations<a name="example-tag-operations"></a>

-This example policy denies permission for an IAM user or role in your AWS account to call the `DeleteModel` or `StopModel` operations with any model tagged with the key `stage` and the value `production`\.
+This example policy denies permission for a user or role in your AWS account to call the `DeleteModel` or `StopModel` operations with any model tagged with the key `stage` and the value `production`\.

 ```
 {